Opening the Door to the World of Reading!

 In Year 1 the government ask children to sit a short screening check in school.
 This takes about 10 minutes per child and is done by your child's teacher in a friendly and inclusive way.
 It usually happens in the second week of June.
 You will be told in the summer term report how many words out of 40 your child was able to read.
 The threshold has been 32 for many year and children who do not manage to read 32 words in total will be given support throughout the rest of Key Stage 1 to ensure they close the gap and catch up by the end of Year 2 when they will retake the check.

-You can find out more about the Phonics Screening Check by clicking the picture below.
+You can find out more about the Phonics Screening Check by clicking the picture (left).
 This will show you what the 2018 check looked like, and help you to familiarise your child with the process, should you wish to do so.
 It's nice if these materials are made friendly and familiar by being used at home.
 We think the little monsters are good fun too.

 We use the government's Letters and Sounds Document as a starting point for our practice and sequence of learning.